scutisorex/SlicerWorkshop-07-2024/README.md

-# 3DSLICER WORKSHOP JULY 2024
+# 3D SLICER WORKSHOP JULY 2024

 Hi everybody, and welcome to the main page for our 3DSlicer/SlicerMorph workshop!
 Thanks for joining me to learn about how to make this set of powerful tools work for you.